HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/nicer/data-analysis-nicer.md

 ### Runtime

-As of {Date}, this notebook takes ~{N}s to run to completion on Fornax using the 'Default Astrophysics' image and the '{name: size}' server with NGB RAM/ N cores.
+As of 21st October 2025, this notebook takes ~6m to run to completion on Fornax using the 'Default Astrophysics' image and the 'small' server with 8GB RAM/ 2 cores.

 ## Imports